 The aged, blind, and disabled.
 Also, coverage is available if your household income is up to 138% of poverty (about $16,105 for a single person).
 For pregnant women, income can be up to 160%, and children are eligible for CHIP with household income up to 200% of poverty.

 Nevada expanded Medicaid in 2014 under the guidelines laid out in the ACA.
-As a result, roughly 266,000 people became newly eligible for coverage, most of them childless adults who are working but whose employers do not offer health insurance coverage.
+As a result, the state estimated that roughly 204,000 people became newly eligible for coverage, most of them childless adults who are working but whose employers do not offer health insurance coverage.

 Governor working to maintain coverage granted by Medicaid expansion

 Nevada Governor, Brian Sandoval, was the first Republican Governor to commit to expanding Medicaid, and has been steadfast in his support for Medicaid expansion.
 Under the Trump Administration, the ACA is facing legislation to repeal it, and Republican lawmakers are hoping to replace it with something else.